 | While it seems inconceivable that the divine could be shackled, Ashenzari is just that: bound to the sky for eternity, the unbudging god is all-knowing, all-seeing.
 Devoted worshippers are allowed to grasp shreds of this knowledge and foresight, but be warned: to Ashenzari, power and blessing and curse are all the same thing.

-Ashenzari exhorts followers to garb themselves with curses, and provides rewards for time spent using cursed armour, jewellery or weapons.
-Ashenzari will increase followers' skills depending on how cursed they are, and grants clear sight and clarity of mind.
-Followers will later gain the ability to scry through walls, and eventually will be able to transfer a portion of their knowledge from one skill to another.
+Ashenzari exhorts followers to garb themselves with curses, and appreciates exploration while using cursed armour, jewellery or weapons.
+Followers will soon be granted the ability to scry through walls.
+Ashenzari will passively grant followers increased skills depending on how cursed they are by equipment associated with those skills, and will reveal the invisible and grant clarity of mind.
+The truly devout will gain the ability to transfer a portion of their knowledge from one skill to another.